squirelboy360/flutter_glue/README.md

     <li>Go Router out of box for future easy native integration</li>
   </ol>

-### Currently, android fallbacks to Flutter Native UI
+### NB.
+Currently, android fallbacks to Flutter Native UI
+### NB.
+Plugins can't be used in native modals and views as the plugins are regstered only in main engine.
+This is temporal

 # Cloning
 ## After cloning do these